The Jones polynomial and functions of positive type on the oriented Jones-Thompson groups $\vec{F}$ and $\vec{T}$: Abstract

 \section{Abstract}

 The pioneering work of Jones and Kauffman unveiled a fruitful relationship between statistical mechanics and knot theory.
-Recently Jones introduced two subgroups $\vec{F}$ and $\vec{T}$ of the Thompson groups $F$ and $T$, respectively, together with a procedure that associates an oriented link to any element of these groups.
-Within this framework, we show that it is possible to use some well-known link invariants, notably the Jones polynomial, the two-variable Kauffman polynomial and the HOMFLY polynomial, to define functions of positive type on these groups.
-In the unoriented case, extending our previous results, we also show that certain evaluations of the Tutte polynomial and of the Kauffman bracket, suitably renormalized, are functions of positive type on $T$.
+Recently, Jones introduced two subgroups $\vec{F}$ and $\vec{T}$ of the Thompson groups $F$ and $T$, respectively, together with a procedure that associates an oriented link diagram to any element of these subgroups.
+Moreover, several specializations of some well-known polynomial link invariants can be seen as functions of positive type on the Thompson groups or the Jones-Thompson subgroups.
+One important example is provided by suitable evaluations of the Jones polynomial, which are thus associated with certain unitary representations of the groups $\vec{F}$ and $\vec{T}$.
+Within this framework, we discuss an alternative approach that relies on some partition function interpretation of the Jones polynomial, and also exhibit more examples associated with other link invariants, notably the two-variable Kauffman polynomial and the HOMFLY polynomial.
+In the unoriented case, extending our previous results, we also show by similar methods that certain evaluations of the Tutte polynomial and of the Kauffman bracket, suitably renormalized, yield functions of positive type on $T$.

 0.9cm {\bf MSC 2010}: 43A35, 57M27, 05C31.

 {\bf Keywords}: Thompson group, function of positive type, trees, knots, links, Jones polynomial, HOMFLY polynomial, $2$-variable Kauffman polynomial, Kauffman bracket, chromatic polynomial, Tutte polynomial, rank polynomial, link colourings, Fox colourings, partition function.